Configure a flow visualization

 The same filter options appear as are available in the Freeform table.
 For more information about the available options, see the section “Apply a simple or advanced filter to a table” in Filter and sort tables.

 Removes a specific node from the column and automatically creates it as a filter at the top of the column.
-To restore the excluded item, right-click again and select Restore Excluded Item. you can also open the filter at the top of the column and remove the pillbox with the item you just excluded.
+To restore the excluded item, from the context menu select Restore Excluded Item. you can also open the filter at the top of the column and remove the pillbox with the item you just excluded.

 Trend